 Regularly review your documents to ensure they are up-to-date and valid.
 This is especially important for visas and work permits that may have expiration dates.

-- Always carry your passport and visa when in the U.S.
+- Always carry your passport and visa when traveling or residing in the U.S., as these are essential for identity verification and immigration status checks by authorities.

 Conclusion